mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 }
 ```

-Since it's a reactive data structure, the values in a flow are only computed once requested.
+**Since it's a reactive data structure, the values in a flow are only computed once requested**.
 A `Flow<T>` is just a definition of calculating the values, not the values themselves, which is a fundamental difference with collections, sequences, and iterables.
 We can define an infinite `Flow` quite easily:

 ```kotlin
 val infiniteJLFlowActors: Flow<Actor> = flow {